3 Best Foods For Skin- Vegan Superfoods

-Tomatoes are a powerhouse of anti-aging nutrients, and protect the skin against sun damage.
+Tomatoes are excellent sources of anti-aging nutrients, and protect the skin against sun damage.
 They contain Lycopene, which helps form a barrier against sunlight, and are a rich source of Vitamin C, essential for skin health.

 Cooked and raw tomatoes contain slightly different health properties, so make sure your diet contains both.
 Fried or baked tomatoes on toast make a great vegan breakfast or snack, and most soups, stews, curries and chillies benefit from a handful of chopped tomatoes during cooking.
 Baby tomatoes are a great snack food that can take the place of crisps or nuts if you are watching your weight.
 But however you eat your tomatoes, make sure you get a daily dose!

-The humble pumpkin seed is packed with skin-friendly vitamins and minerals, including omega 3 fatty acids and Vitamin E. Increasing collagen production and speeding up healing while reducing inflammation is just a fraction of what these tiny seeds can do when eaten on a regular basis.
+The last food for glowing, healthy skin is the humble pumpkin seed.
+It is rich in vitamin and minerals essential to keep skin healthy.
+This includes omega 3 fatty acids and Vitamin E. Increasing collagen production and speeding up healing while reducing inflammation is just a fraction of what these tiny seeds can do when eaten on a regular basis.

-Try having a jar of them on your kitchen counter and sprinkling them on top of your regular meals.
+Help boost collagen levels and therefore skin elasticity by having a jar of pumpkin seeds on your kitchen counter and sprinkling them on top of your regular meals.
 They go particularly well with salads, or try diced onion, grated carrot and pumpkin seeds as a crunch raw soup topping.
 You can also sprinkle them onto porridge and spicy dishes for added crunch.

 If you’re paying attention to what you put into your body, then you might want to browse our range of 100% vegan and organic skin products.
-This is plant-powered nutrition for your skin, with no fillers, synthetics or added water.
+Our range supports healthy diets by offering plant-powered nutrition for your skin, with no fillers, synthetics or added water.
+Suitable for all skin types even sensitive and dry skin.
 Our Makes Frankincense Anti-Ageing Balm is a best seller!